akamai-compute-marketplace/marketplace-apps/docs/DEVELOPMENT.md

 ```
 linode-marketplace-$APP/
   ansible.cfg
-  collections.yml
-  provision.yml
-  requirements.txt
+  collections.yml # Ensure to pin to specific version
+  provision.yml # Where any credentials should be generated
+  requirements.txt # Ensure to pin to specific version
   site.yml
   .ansible-lint
   .yamllint
   .gitignore

   group_vars/
-    $APP/
+    $APP/ # Replace with app name
       vars
-      secret_vars

   roles/
-    $APP/
+    $APP/ # Replace with app name
       handlers/
         main.yml
       tasks/
-        main.yml
+        main.yml # Break the install into it's different segments/services
+        install.yml # Install's main application
+        ssl.yml # Configures ssl
+        nginx.yml # Installs & configures nginx
       templates/
         $FILE.j2
     common/
       handlers/
         main.yml
       tasks/
-        main.yml
+        main.yml # Includes all the helper functions
     post/
      handlers/
         main.yml
       tasks/
-        main.yml
+        main.yml # Creates the credentials file & sets the MOTD
       templates/
         MOTD.j2

 ```
 As general guidelines:
-  - The secrets in the `secret_vars` file should be encrypted with Ansible Vault
   - The `roles` should general conform to the following standards:
     - `common` - including preliminary configurations and Linux best practices.
     - `$app` - including all necessary plays for service/app deployment and configuration.
+Within the app role, the the installation should be broken down into seperate tasks.
+For example, the '$app' install should only include the steps to install the app, ssl.yml should handle the ssl generation, and nginx(or any other services installed) should have it's own task.
     - `post` - any post installation tasks such as clean up operations and generating additonal user credentials.
 This should include the creation of a credentials file in `/home/$SUDO_USER/.credentials` and a MOTD (Message of the Day) file to display after login to provide some additional direction after the deployment.

 ## Helper Functions